Modhera Sun Temple – A Road Trip from Ahmedabad

 The Modhera Sun Temple complex can be divided into three parts.
 The whole temple lies on East-West axis, almost on the Tropic of Cancer.
 The Sanctum Sanctorum was designed in such a way that twice every year, on equinox days, the Deity of Sun (not there now) received the first rays of the morning sun.

 The intricately sculpted pillars and walls, with various dancers, musicians and other characters from the religious books, makes one wonder, how did the artisans achieve this level of accuracy!
-Each pillar depicts a story from the epics and legends.
+The hall features 52 intricately carved pillars, each telling a story of devotion and artistry.
+The meticulously detailed sculptures, depicting scenes from Hindu mythology, invite you to unravel the secrets of the past while you bask in the gentle play of sunlight filtering through the intricately designed ceiling.

 Even the domed ceiling is so beautiful, with concentric circles of varying designs.